jadynlaila/Study_Group_Platform/Deliverables/Group 7 - Deliverable 2.md

 **Alternate scenarios:**
 2a.
 The student did not provide all necessary information

-The system informs the student and they are instructed to try again
+2b.The system informs the student and they are instructed to try again

-2b.
+2c.
 The student provides invalid information (ex. improper password, username, or email formatting)

+2d.
 The system informs the student and they are instructed to try again

 **Interface Sketch:**